-Career Workshops: Throughout the year, the Office of Career Services (OCS) offers workshops and other educational programs on a variety of topics including interview skills, resume preparation, practice areas and practice settings, and issues affecting lawyers’ personal and professional success.
+Throughout the year, the Office of Career Services provides individual counseling and offers workshops and other educational programs on a variety of topics including interview skills, resume preparation, practice areas and practice settings, and issues affecting lawyers’ personal and professional success.

-First-Year Job Searche: The National Association for Legal Professionals (NALP) Principles and Standards state that law school career service offices are not to offer services to first-semester first-year students prior to November 1.
-In the fall, the Office of Career Services staff will hold an orientation meeting to introduce students to the services they offer and to the first-year job search.
-In November, the Office of Career Services also presents a series of programs covering the various types of jobs available for the first-year summer.
-Information about the orientation session and the Job Options Series will be sent in October to all first-year students.
-The Office of Career Services also encourages all first-year students to meet individually with one of the career counselors during the month of November to discuss the 1L job search.
+The National Association for Legal Professionals (NALP) Principles and Standards state that law school career service offices are not to offer services to first-semester first-year students prior to October 15.
+In mid-October, the Office of Career Services staff schedules an orientation meeting to introduce students to the first-year job search.
+In October and November, the Office of Career Services also presents a series of programs covering the various types of jobs available for the first-year summer and preparing for that job search.
+In October, information about the orientation session and the Job Options Series will be sent to all first-year students.
+The Office of Career Services also encourages all first-year students to meet individually with one of the career counselors during late October and November to discuss the 1L job search.

-Legal employers that are members of NALP may not accept 1L resumes until December 1.
-Smaller firms, government agencies, and public interest organizations frequently do not make hiring decisions until late winter and spring of a student’s first year in law school.
+Legal employers that are members of NALP may not accept 1L resumes, interview 1Ls, or make offers to 1Ls until December 1.
+Smaller firms, government agencies, and public interest organizations frequently do not make hiring decisions until the winter and spring of a student’s first year in law school.
+(One significant exception to this is government agencies with extensive security checks, like the FBI and the CIA.)
 In addition to job fairs, job postings, and other job search avenues, a small on-campus interview program is made available to first-year students each February.

-Judicial Clerkship Opportunities: The Office of Career Services and the Faculty Clerkships Committee work individually with all students interested in a judicial clerkship.
+The Office of Career Services and the Faculty Clerkships Committee work individually with all students interested in a judicial clerkship.
 Each year, OCS updates a Judicial Clerkship Manual in addition to providing programs, individual counseling, and technical support to students in the application process.
-OCS also provides information on state court clerkships and other clerking opportunities.

-Non-Legal Careers: Most of the information in the Office of Career Services is geared toward students pursuing legal careers.
-However, students interested in non-traditional opportunities should arrange for an individual appointment with one of the counselors.
-Law students may also use the University’s Office of Career Advising and Planning Services (CAPS) located in Ida Noyes Hall, 2nd and 3rd floors.
-CAPS maintains information on a wide range of employment opportunities and fellowships.
-More information on CAPS is available at https://caps.uchicago.edu/.
+Most of the information in the Office of Career Services is geared toward students pursuing traditional legal careers.
+Students interested in non-traditional opportunities should arrange for an individual appointment with one of the counselors.
+Law students may also use the UChicagoGRAD Career Development Office.
+More information is available at https://grad.uchicago.edu/career-development.

-Placement Statistics: Historically, at the time of graduation, approximately 60-80% of students enter private practice; 10-14% obtain judicial clerkships; 3-7% choose corporate, finance, and business positions; 6-19% find positions in the public service and public interest sectors; and the remainder continue their graduate education, work in academia, or accept non-legal jobs.
+Historically, at the time of graduation, approximately 60-70% of students enter private practice; 10-18% obtain judicial clerkships; 4-7% choose corporate, finance, and business positions; 11-20% find positions in the public service and public interest sectors; and the remainder continue their graduate education, work in academia, or accept non-legal jobs.